WaannAlter/simple-tcp-client-server-chatting-with-history-witth-multithreading/README.md

 after that
 python3 client.py  in another terminal

-can handle many client but idk the limit not tested it yed
+can handle many client but idk the limit not tested it yet